VMware HTTP reset peer

 Reset timeout

-It defines the reset timeout value that is added to the HTTP request.
-You can tune it using the RESET_TIMEOUT
+It specifies the reset timeout value that is added to the HTTP request.
+Tune it by using the RESET_TIMEOUT environment variable.

 Use the following example to tune it: